 DadCentric is a junta of smart, edgy, and talented writer-dads, at the forefront of a revolution whose purpose is to overthrow the outdated notions of Fatherhood.
 Here you'll find stories, essays, reviews, and interviews - written by and for modern fathers.

 Jason Avant is the Founder and Managing Editor of DadCentric.
-He lives in an undisclosed location in north San Diego county with his wife, two kids, and a dog.
+He lives in an undisclosed location in north San Diego county with his two kids.
 From his seaside castle, he presides over a vast blogging empire that includes his personal site, Pet Cobra, writes for MamaPop, and when he needs beer money does some other business-y type social media consulting stuff.
 When he's not blogging, he can be found surfing or skateboarding or just gazing out his window, muttering incoherently about someone or something named Rosebud.
 Follow Jason on Twitter.

 TwoBusy was raised by wolves.
 He now lives outside of Boston.